aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 as well as bytes that count toward the template size (maximum of 460kB).

 ### Compression

+> The following experiments were run with with 400 construct names, whereas the
+> method we're proposing currently will lead to 200 construct names.
+All sizes
+> (except for the Bloom filter) can roughly be divided by 2 in order to get
+> good approximations for the final sizes.

 As an experiment, I've drawn 400 random class names from the complete list of class names currently in monocdk; that set of class names comes to about 23kB (uncompressed).